Dubhbruja Flatcoats

 Some time later Willow produced her first litter followed closely by Bramble a few months afterwards and the rest is kind of history!

-Anyway a few years after Bram and Willow came their niece Echo and then Ziva (well we couldn't turn away another of Abbies' babies could we) and just to add to the growing flatty family Luna one of Willows babies stayed with us as well.
 We have added girls and boys to the mix as we have gone along, with an eye to quality, good temperament and diversity in our flatties.
 We like to keep our own girls and bring in out cross boys to shake up the genes and are very lucky to own some handsome boys and very beautiful girls as a result.

-We also don't shoot, mostly because I have no particular liking for killing things and don't say what do you breed gundogs for, it's not the dogs that do the shooting!!
-But we have lots of our puppies now grown and working well, either in field trials or on shoots, several who are booked for the whole season I may add and that is very gratifying, one who was picking up for a real VIP in 2017.
-We have several that are registered PAT/Therapet/Dementia dogs, some doing agility and fly ball and many who are doing extremely well with their obedience training gaining silvers and gold's in the Kennel Club Good Citizen courses and also lots who are just very happy family pets.
+Our former puppies going on to be shown with some success, some qualifying for crufts and going down to compete, which is great.
+Other puppies, now grown are working well, either in field trials or on shoots, many are booked for the whole season I may add and that is very gratifying, one who was picking up for a real VIP in 2017.
+We have several that are registered PAT/Therapet/Dementia dogs, some doing agility and fly ball and many who have done extremely well with their obedience training gaining silvers and gold's in the Kennel Club Good Citizen courses and also lots who are just very happy family pets.

 We never ever imagined that we would be lucky enough to own so many wonderful flat coated retrievers, it's hard work but you get out of them what you put in and they are worth every second of our time.